denisakp/canal-olympia-scrapper/README.md

-# Canal Olympia Web Scrapping API (NON-OFFICIAL)
+# Canal Olympia Scrapping API

-## Description

-This project, is a Python adaptation of the original [idea](https://github.com/NemesisX1/canal_olympia_scrapping_api) written in TypeScript.
-It is intended to provide [briefly describe the purpose or goal of your project].

 ## What the Project Does

-The project allows you to scrape data from the Canal Olympia [official site](https://www.canalolympia.com/) and provides the data in JSON format.
+This project is a Python adaptation of the original [idea](https://github.com/NemesisX1/canal_olympia_scrapping_api) written in TypeScript.
+It is intended to allow you to scrape data from the Canal Olympia [official site](https://www.canalolympia.com/) and provides the data in JSON format.
 This JSON-formatted data can be used for various purposes, including but not limited
 to: